Embassy of Ukraine, Belgrade

-The Embassy of Ukraine in the Republic of Serbia is a diplomatic mission of Ukraine in Serbia, located in the capital city Belgrade.
+The Embassy of Ukraine in Belgrade is a diplomatic mission of Ukraine in Serbia, located in the capital city Belgrade.

-The task of the embassy
+Tasks

 The main task of the Embassy of Ukraine in Belgrade is to represent the interests of Ukraine, promote the development of political, economic, cultural, scientific and other ties, as well as protect the rights and interests of citizens and legal entities of Ukraine located in Serbia.

 The embassy promotes the development of interstate relations between Ukraine and Serbia at all levels to ensure the harmonious development of mutual relations and cooperation on issues of mutual interest.
 The embassy also performs consular functions.

 In July 2020, the embassy responded to protests in Serbia on Ukrainian political matters and asking it not to interfere in Ukrainian internal affairs.

 In Dec 2020, the embassy inquired into a seized shipment of Bronze Age, Byzantine period, Middle Ages, and artefacts of ancient Slavs and Celts crossing from Ukraine Serbia.

-History of diplomatic relations
+History

-The first Ambassador of Ukraine to Yugoslavia in August 1996 was Vadym Prymachenko, who was General Counsel of Ukraine to Yugoslavia from 1993 till 1995 and Charge de Affairs of Ukraine from 1995 till August 1996.
+The first Ambassador of Ukraine to Yugoslavia was Vadym Prymachenko, accredited in August 1996, who was previously General Counsel of Ukraine to Yugoslavia from 1993 until 1995 and Charge d'Affairs of Ukraine from 1995 until August 1996.

 Diplomatic relations at the embassy level between Ukraine and the Federal Republic of Yugoslavia (FRY) were established on 15 April 1994.
 In 1995, the first Embassy of Ukraine in the Federal Republic of Yugoslavia was inaugurated.
-The embassy was located at Belgrade, Josyp Slovenskeho Street.
-Subsequently, the Embassy moved to new premises at Belgrade, Oslobodjenje Boulevard 87.
+The embassy was located in Josip Slavenski Street.
+Subsequently, the embassy moved to new premises, Bulevar Oslobođenja 87.
 On 1 December 2009, the Government of Ukraine purchased a new building for the Embassy of Ukraine in Belgrade at Paje Adamova Street 4.

-Bilateral agreements

-Up to 2018 Ukrainian-Serbian has developed 73 bilateral documents, including 4 interstate, 18 intergovernmental, 23 interministerial, 6 regional agreements, 10 memoranda and 12 protocols.
+Up to 2018 Ukrainian-Serbian has 73 bilateral documents, including 4 interstate, 18 intergovernmental, 23 interministerial, 6 regional agreements, 10 memoranda and 12 protocols.
 Four signed agreements wait for ratification.